Kyle Schwarber: 2025

 On May 14, Schwarber snapped a 47-game on-base streak that began on September 23, 2024.
 It was the fourth-longest streak in Phillies history.

-Just 5 days later, on May 19, Schwarber became the 163rd player in Major League history to hit 300 home runs.
-He accomplished this feat on a 466 ft. home run to right field against Rockies pitcher Scott Alexander.
-He became the 11th active player to reach the 300-homer mark, and he's the sixth to hit No. 300 in a Phillies uniform, joining Bryce Harper, Ryan Howard, Mike Schmidt, Roy Sievers, and Chuck Klein.On June 11, Schwarber became the second player in Phillies history to hit 30 home runs before the All-Star break, joining Mike Schmidt in 1979.
+He hit his 300th home run on May 19.
+On July 11, Schwarber became the second player in Phillies history to hit 30 home runs before the All-Star break, joining Mike Schmidt in 1979.

 In the All-Star Game, Schwarber participated in an All-Star Game tiebreaker swing-off in the event of a tie at 6–6 after 9 innings; he hit 3 home runs, leading the National League to win the All-Star Game tiebreaker over the American League 4–3.
 He was named the All-Star Game Most Valuable Player.

 On July 25, Schwarber recorded his 1,000th career hit when he hit a two-run home run off Yankees pitcher Will Warren in the fifth inning.
 His 319 home runs are an MLB record for a player at the time of their 1,000th hit.
 On July 29, Schwarber hit his 37th home run of the season when he hit a two-run homer off White Sox pitcher Jonathan Cannon in the third inning.
 With that home run, Schwarber hit the most home runs by a Phillies hitter before August in Phillies franchise history.
-On August 4, Schwarber became the first player in the National League to reach 40 home runs, including a grand slam in the sixth inning against the Baltimore Orioles.
-Due to his performance, Schwarber became the fastest player in Phillies history to reach the 40-homer plateau, doing so in the team's 112th game of the season.
-Ryan Howard, who hit a club-record 58 homers in 2006, hit his 40th in his 112th game that season—but it was the team's 114th.
+On August 4, Schwarber became the first player in the National League to reach 40 home runs, and the fastest player in Phillies history to reach the 40-homer plateau, doing so in the team's 112th game of the season.